 Several states saw nearly the same number of residents moving inbound as outbound.

-Kentucky and Wyoming are among these “balanced states.”
+Missouri and Nevada are among these “balanced states.”

 Since 1977, United Van Lines annually tracks migration patterns on a state-by-state basis.
-The 2021 study is based on household moves handled by United within the 48 contiguous states and Washington, D.C. and ranks states based off the inbound and outbound percentages of total moves in each state.
+The 2022 study is based on household moves handled by the UniGroup network (parent company of United Van Lines) within the 48 contiguous states and Washington, D.C. and ranks states based off the inbound and outbound percentages of total moves in each state.
 United classifies states as “high inbound” if 55 percent or more of the moves are going into a state, “high outbound” if 55 percent or more moves were coming out of a state or “balanced” if the difference between inbound and outbound is negligible.

 To access the study details and creative assets, use the link to the press kit at the top or bottom of the page.